 Management provided a positive outlook for Q4 of the 2025 financial year.
 Revenue was expected at 17.4 billion USD, up 24% from a year earlier and above analyst expectations.
 In the AI segment, Broadcom expected to generate 6.2 billion USD, which implied growth of 66% compared with the same quarter in 2024.
 The company also confirmed that it had secured a contract with a new hyperscale customer worth more than 10 billion USD for the supply of server solutions with AI accelerators (XPU), to be delivered over the coming years.

-On 11 December, Broadcom released its Q4 results for the 2025 financial year, which ended on 2 November 2025.
+On 11 December, Broadcom released its Q4 2025 financial results for the quarter ended 2 November 2025.
 The key figures are as follows:

 Net revenue by segment:

-The outlook for Q1 2026 is also positive.
-Expected revenue is 19.1 billion USD (+28% y/y), the EBITDA margin is projected at 67%, and sales of AI chips are expected to rise to 8.2 billion USD.
-Broadcom also stated that it has an order backlog for AI solutions of 73 billion USD over the next 18 months.
+The outlook for Q1 2026 was also positive, with expected revenue at 19.1 billion USD (+28% y/y), the EBITDA margin projected at 67%, and sales of AI chips expected to rise to 8.2 billion USD.
+Broadcom stated that it had an order backlog for AI solutions of 73 billion USD over the next 18 months.

 | Multiple | What it indicates | Value | Comment |